Dog On Patrol

 • Large cranes with breakable rope/hooks were implemented as more useful cover from the sniper.

-• Planning and working in passes for the scripting and gameplay went well, especially towards the end of development.
+• Planning and working on passes for the scripting and gameplay went well, especially towards the end of development.

 • Working on a lot of custom scripts to get both AI and interactable environmental objects working well taught me a lot about scripting in Hammer Engine and created some impressive gameplay moments.